washingtonstateuniversity/WSUWP-Build-Plugins-Public/tablepress/readme.txt

 == Acknowledgements ==

-Special thanks go to [Allan Jardine](http://www.sprymedia.co.uk/) for the [DataTables JavaScript library](http://www.datatables.net/).
+Special thanks go to [Allan Jardine](https://www.sprymedia.co.uk/) for the [DataTables JavaScript library](https://www.datatables.net/).
 Thanks to all language file translators!
 Thanks to every donor, supporter, and bug reporter!

 == License ==

-This plugin is Free Software, released and licensed under the GPL, version 2 (http://www.gnu.org/licenses/gpl-2.0.html).
+This plugin is Free Software, released and licensed under the GPL, version 2 (https://www.gnu.org/licenses/gpl-2.0.html).
 You may use it free of charge for any purpose.

 == Changelog ==

+= Version 1.8.1 =
+* Enhancement: Make HTML import more robust and faster.
+* Enhancement: The HTML import can now import merged cells in a row.
+* Enhancement: Harden the XLSX import against potential security issues (thanks to Yuji Tounai).
+* Enhancement: Allow easier changes to import data for developers, by adding a filter hook.
+* Enhancement: The layout of the TablePress admin screens will look better on small screens.
+* Enhancement: Update list of allowed CSS properties in "Custom CSS".
+* Enhancement: Reduce size of default CSS, by removing old hacks for Internet Explorer.
+* Updated external libraries (CodeMirror, DataTables, SimpleXLSX, CSSTidy, Build tools).

 = Version 1.8 =
 * Full compatibility with WordPress 4.7